 - a natural gas/LPG-boosted solar hot water heater

 Replacing a gas hot water heater

 If you currently have a gas hot water heater, you could replace it with:

-Choosing a hot water system can significantly impact your energy and money savings.
-It's important to ask your hot water retailer or plumber the right questions when you're making your decision.
+When making your decision, it's important to ask your hot water retailer or plumber the right questions.

 At various times, government incentives may be available for the purchase of new hot water heaters.